Spanish nouns: Affective suffixes

 Suffixes expressing a wide range of affective meanings can be added to Spanish nouns.
 These affective meanings include size, affection, disapproval, irony, and the like.
 However, the meanings of nouns derived from these suffixes is not always predictable.
 For example, a diminutive form of el coche 'car' is el cochecito 'baby carriage' while the diminutive form of el carro 'car' formed from the same suffix is el carrito 'shopping cart'.
 Some Spanish nouns can take a large number of affective suffixes, creating words with subtle differences in meaning or connotation.
-For instance, chico 'boy' has the derived forms chicarrón, chicazo, chicoco, chicote, chicuelo, chiquete, chiquilín, chiquillo, chiquitico, chiquito, chiquitín and chiquituco, each with a subtle distinction in menaing.
+For instance, chico 'boy' has the derived forms chicarrón, chicazo, chicoco, chicote, chicuelo, chiquete, chiquilín, chiquillo, chiquitico, chiquito, chiquitín and chiquituco, each with a subtle distinction in meaning.

 Affective suffixes are derivational rather than inflectional, but they share certain properties with inflectional suffixes.
 Like inflectional suffixes, affective suffixes are so widespread that words created from them tend not to be included in traditional dictionaries except when the resulting words have drastically different meanings.
 Also like inflectional suffixes, affective suffixes do not typically change the grammatical category of the base word; that is, a noun that takes an affective suffix will remain a noun after doing so, much as a noun that takes a plural inflectional suffix will remain a noun after doing so.
 But unlike inflectional suffixes, affective suffixes tend to add lexical, rather than grammatical, information to the base.

 Certain kinds of nouns tend to disallow affective suffixes.
 Nouns that denote characteristics, qualities, and physical or mental states belong to this category.
 For example, altura 'height', bondad 'kindness', equilibrio 'equilibrium', and alegría 'joy' generally do not take affective suffixes.
 Some exceptions exist.
 For instance, the diminutives dudita and pasioncilla (from duda 'doubt' and pasión 'passion', respectively) are attested.
 Similarly, noncount nouns are less likely than count nouns to take affective suffixes.
 In the clause me fue de poca ayuda 'he was of little help to me', for example, the noun ayuda 'help' is modified by the adjective poca 'little' instead of taking a diminutive suffix because the clause uses a noncount sense of the noun.
 In the clause le pidió una ayudita 'he asked for a little help', on the other hand, the diminutive form ayudita is possible because the clause uses a count sense of the noun.

 Various sociolinguistic factors affect the use of affective suffixes.
 For instance, they are generally used more often by speakers of Mexican Spanish than by speakers of European Spanish or Rioplatense Spanish and more often by women than by men.
 Additionally, affective suffixes are more common in registers directed toward children but less common in highly formal registers, such as in academic, legal, and administrative writing.

 Three classes of affective suffixes are traditionally distinguished: diminutives, augmentatives, and pejoratives (though the class of pejorative suffixes occasionally intersects with the other two).